Hiring: Iris Place Peer Companion - Second Shift (2pm-10pm)

 - Identify with lived experience with mental health and/or substance-use challenges and be willing to utilize their lived experience in providing peer support.

 - Possess deep knowledge and experience with peer support.
-Certification as a Peer Specialist preferred, but not required.
+Certification as a Peer Specialist preferred.

 - Positive philosophy toward wellness and recovery.